OpenAnime/watch-together-socket/SECURITY.md

 ## Security

-OpenAnime takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organization.
+OpenAnime takes the security of our software products and services seriously, including all of the open source and source-available code repositories managed through our GitHub organization.

 ## Reporting Security Issues